Distributed fault tolerant controllers

 Full text is not in this repository.

 use a centralised controller for co-ordination, or occasionally a set of distributed entities.
 Centralised co-ordination is simpler but introduces a single point of failure and poses problems of scalability.
 Distributed co-ordination offers greater scalability, reliability and applicability but is harder to reason about and requires more complex algorithms for synchronisation and consensus among components.

 |Additional Information:||Conference proceedings published in "Distributed Applications and Interoperable Systems: 10th IFIP WG 6.1 International Conference, DAIS 2010, Amsterdam, The Netherlands, June 7-9, 2010.
 Edited by Frank Eliassen and Rüdiger Kapitza.
 ISBN: 9783642136450.|

-|Deposited On:||30 Mar 2011 08:37|
+|Date Deposited:||30 Mar 2011 08:37|